Kendeyo/TC309-Touch-Sensor/README.md

 # TC309-Touch-Sensor
-A repository of with the TC309 Touch Sensor by Nutech Semiconductor
+A repository of working with the TC309 Touch Sensor by Nutech Semiconductor with Arduino

+It is an 12C touch sensor and has 2 bytes of OUTPUT data memory.
+The two bytes correspond to the 2 sides of the touch sensor respectively and outputs a value between 0-255.